-Date Received Method Name Address Comment Response congestion, and in relief in the sou disruption to loc.
-Through traffic th Avenue and Flyn Champlain Parkw serve as one mo reassignment of the traffic volumes an 10/9 Email Wendy Bratt Please slow the parkway plan down Please slow the parkway plan down just enough to improve upon it!
+Date Received Method Name Address Comment Response congestion, and imp relief in the south disruption to local Through traffic that Avenue and Flynn Champlain Parkway serve as one more reassignment of the traffic volumes and 10/9 Email Wendy Bratt Please slow the parkway plan down Please slow the parkway plan down just enough to improve upon it!
 Hello, I am a bicyclist and want access to downtown on the Champlain Parkway!
 Please don't just make it a slab of concrete bisecting every neighborhood and reducing access out of Burlington in other ways such as Pine Street and the Kmart plaza.
 I use these a lot and am a strong believer in roundabouts.
 We just drove 3000 miles through the Canadian Maritimes and I was awed by the perfection of these inventions.
 Slow you down, keep you alert, and there is no stop and start confusion of traffic.
 NO NEED to dead end Pine Street.
 Looking forward to change but the right change not the fast change.
-Wendy Bratt This LS DSEIS is low-income and n along Pine Stree comments pertain Neighborhood wi 10/10 Email Stephanie Gomory To Whom It May Concern: It's disheartening that this project will route even more traffic across Pine Street, directly through the diverse and economically disadvantaged community in the Maple/King neighborhood.
+Wendy Bratt This LS DSEIS is I low-income and mi along Pine Street comments pertaini Neighborhood will 10/10 Email Stephanie Gomory To Whom It May Concern: It's disheartening that this project will route even more traffic across Pine Street, directly through the diverse and economically disadvantaged community in the Maple/King neighborhood.
 Were communities of color given sufficient opportunity to be a part of the planning process?
 I assume not.
 It's disheartening, too, that instead of putting money towards public transit, you're choosing to "alleviate" the problem of city traffic by building additional arteries into the city, which will increase traffic and emissions.
 I urge you to reconsider this project and its effects on the impacted community at Maple/King, not to mention the health of our environment.
 With projects like these, we have the option to better equip our cities for a changing climate.
 This project fails to do that, instead making it even easier for cars to pollute Burlington's neighborhoods: especially those of color.
 What a disappointment, all around.
-Stephanie Gomory Please refer to the assessment of traff At a regional leve the City of Burli increase in daily Street, this change The Project ach neighborhood stree access from the Burlington CCD a congestion, and im relief in the sou disruption to loc Through traffic th Avenue and Flyn Champlain Parkw serve as one mo reassignment of the traffic volumes an Environmental Ju including the 200 mprove safety on local streets in the project area; to provide traffic uthwestern quadrant of the City of Burlington; eliminate the cal neighborhoods; and separate the local and through traffic. nat is destined for the CCD or industrial areas accessed from Home nn Avenue would be directed onto the Southern Connector / vay and removed from the local street network.
+Stephanie Gomory the City of Burling increase in daily tr Street, this change in The Project achieves neighborhood street access from the v mprove safety on local streets in the project area; to provide traffic uthwestern quadrant of the City of Burlington; eliminate the cal neighborhoods; and separate the local and through traffic. nat is destined for the CCD or industrial areas accessed from Home nn Avenue would be directed onto the Southern Connector / vay and removed from the local street network.
 The Parkway will ore North-South Corridor Route connecting to the CBD.
 The the majority of through traffic to this route would reduce overall nd reduce commercial truck traffic on neighborhood streets.